The Myth of Biological

 qualifies her as an expert on the subject of postpartum

-depression, told me what she called "postpartum blues" are real,
+depression, told me what she called "postpartum blues"

 but she attributed postpartum blues to psychological rather than